jss367/jss367.github.io/_posts/2019-01-02-sqlalchemy-and-postgresql-cheat-sheet.md

 tags: [Databases, Python]
 ---

-This post is about SQLAlchemy and working with ORMs.
-It's is hiding here while it's in draft.
+This post is about SQLAlchemy and working with Object Relational Mappers (ORMs).

 All of engines, connections, and sessions have a `.execute` method.
 The results are all the same for simple select queries, but can vary as you do more complex operations.